opensanctions/opensanctions/zavod/docs/install.md

----
-summary:
-    You can install zavod on your own systems in order to run the pipeline indepdendently, or to contribute to the code base.
----

 # Installation

-`zavod`, the OpenSanctions data pipeline, can be installed in a few different ways, depending on your answers to these two questions:
+`zavod` can be installed in a few different ways, depending on your answers to these two questions:

 * Do you just want to execute the existing crawlers, or change them and add your own data sources to the system?